PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 In case the used LDAP client library doesn't support LDAP URIs as connection parameter, use plain host names or IP addresses instead (both may optionally be followed by a colon and the port).

 ## `ldap-starttls`
-(default "no") : Use TLS encrypted connections to the LDAP server.
+(default: "no") : Use TLS encrypted connections to the LDAP server.
 This is only allowed if ldap-host is a <ldap://> URI or a host name / IP address.

 ## `ldap-timeout`
 (default: "5") : The number of seconds to wait for LDAP operations to complete.